KeyPears is a federated protocol. Any domain can host a KeyPears server, and

 const result = await client.getPublicKey({ address: "alice@acme.com" });

-The server returns the user's active public key (the most recently rotated P-256 key).
-This is used to compute the ECDH shared secret for encryption.
+The server returns the user's active public keys (the most recently rotated

 Message delivery